 If you have room in your freezer, this is a viable method of preserving eggs.
 It's definitely the quickest and simplest way to freeze eggs.

-Coating eggs with oil
+Preserve eggs with mineral oil

 This quick, easy and simple method has become my go-to way to keep eggs fresh longer in the refrigerator.
 Of course, you're still limited by the amount of space you have in the fridge.